-- On Title IX's definition of "sexual harassment" - On the scope of the school's education program or activity. - On the scope of the schools education program of activity On how to conduct an investigation and grievance process - On how to serve impartially, including by avoiding prejudgment of the facts at issue - On how to avoid conflicts of interest and bias - Decision-makers must receive training on any technology to be used at a live hearing, and on issues of relevance of questions and evidence, including when questions and evidence about a complainant's sexual predisposition or prior sexual behavior are not relevant - Investigators must receive training on issues of relevance to create an investigative report that fairly summarizes relevant evidence"
+- On Title IX's definition of "sexual harassment" - o On the scope of the school's education program or activity - On how to conduct an investigation and grievance process - o On how to serve impartially, including by avoiding prejudgment of the facts at issue - On how to avoid conflicts of interest and bias

+- Decision-makers must receive training on any technology to be used at a live hearing, and on issues of relevance of questions and evidence, including when questions and evidence about a complainant's sexual predisposition or prior sexual behavior are not relevant. - Investigators must receive training on issues of relevance to create an investigative report that fairly summarizes relevant evidence"

 U.S. Dept. of Educ.
-Office for Civil Rights, Blog (May 18, 2020),
+Office for Civil Rights, Blog (May 18, 2020), https://www2.ed.gov/about/offices/list/ocr/blog/20200518.htm